rscircus/rscircus.github.io/content/posts/2020-02-22-transformer.md

 title: The Annotated Transformer Revisited
 ---

-In this article we have an illustrated annotated look at the Transformer published in "[Attention is all you need](https://arxiv.org/abs/1706.03762)" in 2017 by Vaswani, Shazeer, Parmer, et al. The Transformer architecture was groundbraking as it achieves 28.4 BLEU on the WMT 2014 English-to-German translation task with comparatively very little training.
+In this article we have an illustrated annotated look at the Transformer published in "[Attention is all you need](https://arxiv.org/abs/1706.03762)" in 2017 by Vaswani, Shazeer, Parmar, et al. The Transformer architecture was groundbreaking as it achieved 28.4 BLEU on the WMT 2014 English-to-German translation task with comparatively very little training.

-Even though it is eclipsed by the "[Reformer: The Efficient Transformer](https://arxiv.org/abs/2001.04451)" published by Nikita Kitaev, Łukasz Kaiser and Anselm Levskayain in this year/2020, it is still interesting to have a look at the fundamental idea of the comparatively "simple network architecture [...] based solely on attention mechanisms".
+Even though it is eclipsed by the "[Reformer: The Efficient Transformer](https://arxiv.org/abs/2001.04451)" published by Nikita Kitaev, Łukasz Kaiser and Anselm Levskaya in 2020, it is still interesting to have a look at the fundamental idea of the comparatively "simple network architecture [...] based solely on attention mechanisms".

 <!--more-->

 ## Overview

-We will cover the setup and execute the Transformer implementation outlined in the given paper.
+We will cover the setup and execution of the Transformer implementation outlined in the given paper.
 We start with the excellent breakdowns created by Sasha Rush - [The Annotated Transformer](https://www.aclweb.org/anthology/W18-2509.pdf).

-In contrast to the paper using Tensorflow (which also [published its implementation](https://github.com/tensorflow/tensor2tensor) 😊), we follow Sasha's torch implementation as my impression is that more and more researchers are moving towards PyTorch.
+In contrast to the paper using TensorFlow (which also [published its implementation](https://github.com/tensorflow/tensor2tensor) 😊), we follow Sasha's torch implementation as my impression is that more and more researchers are moving towards PyTorch.
 Everything will be contained in [this annotated ipynb](https://colab.research.google.com/drive/1tm0_Usqkavr0h1Jk0f-ukcykI78xmcfW) on Google Colab.

 ### Breakdown